SponsorDetector/sponsor-detector-server/README.md

-# Skeleton project for Swagger
+# Sponsor Detector - Server side

+This project covers the server side of the Sponsor Detector's project.
+Simple NodeJS / Swagger application using Elasticsearch as datasource.